Downton Abbey: Crawley family

-The series is set in fictional Downton Abbey, a Yorkshire country house, which is the home and seat of the Earl and Countess of Grantham, along with their three daughters and other family members.
+The series is set in Downton Abbey, a Yorkshire country house, which is the home and seat of the Earl and Countess of Grantham, along with their three daughters and other family members.
 Each series follows the lives of the aristocratic Crawley family, their friends, and their servants during the reign of King George V.

 Production

 Gareth Neame of Carnival Films conceived the idea of an Edwardian-era TV drama set in a country house and approached Fellowes, who had won an Academy Award for Best Writing (Original Screenplay) for Gosford Park.
 The TV series Downton Abbey – written and created by Fellowes – was originally planned as a spin-off of Gosford Park, but instead was developed as a stand-alone property inspired by the film, set decades earlier.
 Although Fellowes was reluctant to work on another project resembling Gosford Park, within a few weeks he returned to Neame with an outline of the first series.
-Influenced by Edith Wharton's The Custom of the Country, Fellowes writes the scripts, and his wife, Emma, is an informal story editor.
+Influenced by Edith Wharton's The Custom of the Country, Fellowes wrote the scripts; and his wife, Emma, acted as an informal story editor.

 Filming locations

 Highclere Castle in north Hampshire is used for exterior shots of Downton Abbey and most of the interior filming.
 The kitchen, servants' quarters and working areas, and some of the "upstairs" bedrooms were constructed and filmed at Ealing Studios.
-Bridgewater House in the St James area of London served as the family's London home.